TomHarrop/tomharrop.github.io/src/resume.md

 2014--2016
 :	**Post-doctoral researcher**, UMR DIADE, Institut de Recherche pour le Développement (IRD), Montpellier, France.
-	I used machine learning, data mining, statistical analyses and other bioinformatic techniques to study the development of inflorescence architecture in rice, which affects crop yield.
-We used laser microdissection and RNA sequencing to characterise molecular events that occur in the developing inflorescence, and applied these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.
+	We used RNA sequencing to characterise molecular events that occur during development of inflorescence architecture in rice, which affects crop yield, and applied these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.

 2013--2014
 :	**Post-doctoral researcher**, Department of Plant Breeding and Genetics, Max Planck Institute for Plant Breeding Research, Cologne, Germany.